MiguelHenri/Web3-Roadmap/README.md

 In the final step, we will interact with our smart contract using the [Hardhat](https://hardhat.org/) environment.
 > Hardhat uses ether.js to interact with the blockchain network.

+`Motivation`: Hardhat is an essential tool for blockchain developers.
+It provides a built-in local development network for rapid testing and debugging, plugins and an intuitive setup.

 Before running, make sure:
 - You have one of the [node valid versions](https://hardhat.org/nodejs-versions);